 Looking on tradertalent.com – in this case where the trader tried to clip many lots (futures contracts) at once which exceeded margin requirements.
 They had $39,991.72 balance available and an initial margin requirement of $52,800 so they were auto-liquidated from the position and would need to purchase a reset to get a fresh account on which to be assessed:

-At present there is no chat enabled on TTP.
-This will be coming online later in 2021.
+At present there is no chat enabled on Trader Talent Pro.
 Trader Talent will provide updates on this function in the near future.
 There is chat available on tradertalent.com which is typically responded to the same day if not the same hour, even if it shows offline.

-This is where streaming market news gets fed directly to the TTP platform.
+This is where streaming market news gets fed directly to the Trader Talent Pro platform.
 Articles found in this tab usually have a link to the news provider that published this story.
 Simply click on this link to find out more.

 The below shows a trial account ‘TRIAL192’ a purchased Growth Tryout ‘TRYTG192’ and the first reset account of that Growth Tryout TRYTGR1921.

 Resetting your account generates a brand new account to trade from.